louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### North American society for pediatric gastroenterology, hepatology, and nutrition consensus statement on the diagnosis and management of cyclic vomiting syndrome [^59c20a29].
 Journal of Pediatric Gastroenterology and Nutrition (2008).
 Medium credibility.

-North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition—antiemetic dosing and efficacy in CVS indicate that expert experience recommends ondansetron doses of 0.3 to 0.4 mg/kg with a usual upper limit of 20 mg/dose, with safe use of doses up to 32 mg reported in children; promethazine and prochlorperazine are described as ineffective compared with ondansetron (22% vs 58%, P < 0.05); when antiemetics fail, expert opinion recommends adding sedatives, with the most effective combination therapy being ondansetron and lorazepam, and an alternative of chlorpromazine and diphenhydramine that provides less antiemetic and more sedative effect.
+North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition — antiemetic dosing and efficacy in CVS indicate that expert experience recommends ondansetron doses of 0.3 to 0.4 mg/kg with a usual upper limit of 20 mg/dose, with safe use of doses up to 32 mg reported in children; promethazine and prochlorperazine are described as ineffective compared with ondansetron (22% vs 58%, P < 0.05); when antiemetics fail, expert opinion recommends adding sedatives, with the most effective combination therapy being ondansetron and lorazepam, and an alternative of chlorpromazine and diphenhydramine that provides less antiemetic and more sedative effect.

 ---

 ### ACOG practice bulletin no. 189: nausea and vomiting of pregnancy [^0c1e84e8].
 Obstetrics and Gynecology (2018).
 Medium credibility.

-Dopamine antagonists—metoclopramide and phenothiazines (promethazine, prochlorperazine, or chlorpromazine) “may be given orally, rectally, intramuscularly, or intravenously,” and “Relief of nausea and vomiting has been demonstrated in large groups of patients.”
-In a double-blind RCT of hyperemesis gravidarum, “intravenous promethazine versus metoclopramide” had “similar efficacy” at “24 hours,” but rates of “drowsiness, dizziness, and dystonia were less with metoclopramide use.”
-Adverse effects “include dry mouth, drowsiness, dystonia, and sedation,” and while one study linked phenothiazines to malformations, “the aggregate of studies attests to their safety.”
-“Metoclopramide use during pregnancy has not been shown to increase risk of congenital malformations,” and “The serotonin 5-HT3 inhibitor (eg, ondansetron) when used with phenothiazine medications… may result in a potential cardiac risk of QT interval prolongation.”
+Dopamine antagonists — metoclopramide and phenothiazines (promethazine, prochlorperazine, or chlorpromazine) "may be given orally, rectally, intramuscularly, or intravenously," and "Relief of nausea and vomiting has been demonstrated in large groups of patients."
+In a double-blind RCT of hyperemesis gravidarum, "intravenous promethazine versus metoclopramide" had "similar efficacy" at "24 hours," but rates of "drowsiness, dizziness, and dystonia were less with metoclopramide use."
+Adverse effects "include dry mouth, drowsiness, dystonia, and sedation," and while one study linked phenothiazines to malformations, "the aggregate of studies attests to their safety."
+"Metoclopramide use during pregnancy has not been shown to increase risk of congenital malformations," and "The serotonin 5-HT3 inhibitor (eg, ondansetron) when used with phenothiazine medications… may result in a potential cardiac risk of QT interval prolongation."

 ---

 ### Ondansetron [^d3adab85].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of ondansetron PO:
-- Anaphylaxis, bronchospasm: use extreme caution in patients with hypersensitivity to selective 5-HT₃ receptor antagonists.
+- **Anaphylaxis, bronchospasm**: use extreme caution in patients with hypersensitivity to selective 5-HT₃ receptor antagonists.
-- Exacerbation of phenylketonuria: use caution in patients with phenylketonuria, as PO disintegrating tablets contain phenylalanine.
+- **Exacerbation of phenylketonuria**: use caution in patients with phenylketonuria, as PO disintegrating tablets contain phenylalanine.
-- Mask symptoms of ileus, gastric distension: use caution in patients with chemotherapy-induced nausea and vomiting or after abdominal surgery.
+- **Mask symptoms of ileus, gastric distension**: use caution in patients with chemotherapy-induced nausea and vomiting or after abdominal surgery.
-- Myocardial infarction: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of myocardial ischemia.
+- **Myocardial infarction**: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of myocardial ischemia.
-- Prolonged QT interval: use caution in patients with electrolyte abnormalities, congestive HF, bradyarrhythmias, or patients taking other QT-prolonging medications.
+- **Prolonged QT interval**: use caution in patients with electrolyte abnormalities, congestive HF, bradyarrhythmias, or patients taking other QT-prolonging medications.
 Obtain ECG monitoring.
 Avoid using ondansetron in patients with congenital long QT syndrome.
-- Serotonin syndrome: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of serotonin syndrome, especially in patients with concomitant use of serotonergic drugs, such as SSRIs, serotonin and norepinephrine reuptake inhibitors, MAOIs, mirtazapine, fentanyl, lithium, tramadol, and intravenous methylene blue.
+- **Serotonin syndrome**: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of serotonin syndrome, especially in patients with concomitant use of serotonergic drugs, such as SSRIs, serotonin and norepinephrine reuptake inhibitors, MAOIs, mirtazapine, fentanyl, lithium, tramadol, and intravenous methylene blue.

 ---

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^3189b1f3].
 Academic Emergency Medicine (2012).
 Medium credibility.

-Ondansetron—an antiemetic selective 5‑HT3 antagonist—has the following profile: “Mechanism not fully characterized; selective 5-HT3 receptor antagonist; binds to 5-HT3 receptors both in periphery and in CNS, with primary effects in GI tract.
-Has no effect on dopamine receptors and therefore does not cause extrapyramidal symptoms.”
-Indications are “For the management of nausea or vomiting.”
-The note states “EKG monitoring is recommended in patients who have electrolyte abnormalities, CHF, or bradyarrhythmias or who are also receiving other medications that cause QT prolongation.”
-Contraindications are “Hypersensitivity, coadministration with apomorphine; combination reported to cause profound hypotension and loss of consciousness.”
-The warning is “May cause dose-dependent QT prolongation, avoid in patients with congenital long QT syndrome.”
+Ondansetron — an antiemetic selective 5‑HT3 antagonist — has the following profile: "Mechanism not fully characterized; selective 5-HT3 receptor antagonist; binds to 5-HT3 receptors both in periphery and in CNS, with primary effects in GI tract.
+Has no effect on dopamine receptors and therefore does not cause extrapyramidal symptoms."
+Indications are "For the management of nausea or vomiting."
+The note states "EKG monitoring is recommended in patients who have electrolyte abnormalities, CHF, or bradyarrhythmias or who are also receiving other medications that cause QT prolongation."
+Contraindications are "Hypersensitivity, coadministration with apomorphine; combination reported to cause profound hypotension and loss of consciousness."
+The warning is "May cause dose-dependent QT prolongation, avoid in patients with congenital long QT syndrome."

 ---